 Most of the District's planning efforts over the last 30 years have been focused on reducing the precursor pollutants of NOx and ROC.
-However, the District is still nonattainment for the state PM10 standard, and the EPA is currently reviewing and may be lowering the federal PM{2.5} (particulate matter smaller than 2.5 microns in diameter) standard.6 Particulate matter is composed of fine mineral, metal, smoke, and dust particles that have been suspended in the air and that can harm the lungs.
+However, the District is still nonattainment for the state PM10 standard, and in February 2024, the EPA lowered the federal PM{2.5} annual standard from 12.0 ug/m3 to 9.0 ug/m3.6 Particulate matter is composed of fine mineral, metal, smoke, and dust particles that have been suspended in the air and that can harm the lungs.
 For health reasons, the District is most concerned with inhalable PM10 and PM{2.5}, since particles of these sizes can permanently lodge in the deepest and most sensitive areas of the lungs, and can aggravate many respiratory illnesses including asthma, bronchitis, and emphysema.
 High levels of particle pollution have also been associated with a higher incidence of heart problems, including heart attacks.